-The 2021 Crowlands Sustainable Communities Fund will be open for applications from 1 – 30 September 2021.
+The 2021 Crowlands Sustainable Communities Fund will be open for applications until 5pm on Friday, 8 October.

 The Crowlands Sustainable Communities Fund aims to support projects, initiatives, and organisations that provide lasting benefit to local communities and address community need in at least one of these six key areas: